github/vscode-codeql/extensions/ql-vscode/README.md

 When you're working with CodeQL, you need access to the standard CodeQL libraries and queries.
 Initially, we recommend that you clone and use the ready-to-use starter workspace, https://github.com/github/vscode-codeql-starter/.
 This includes libraries and queries for the main supported languages, with folders set up ready for your custom queries.
-After cloning the workspace, you can use it in the same way as any other VS Code workspace—with the added advantage that you can easily update the CodeQL libraries.
+After cloning the workspace (use `git clone --recursive`), you can use it in the same way as any other VS Code workspace—with the added advantage that you can easily update the CodeQL libraries.

 For information about how to add further languages, or to configure an existing workspace for CodeQL, see [TODO](https://help.semmle.com/codeql/codeql-for-vscode.html)

-## Quick start: using CodeQL
+## Quick start: Using CodeQL

 You can find all the commands contributed by the extension in the Command Palette (**Ctrl+Shift+P** or **Cmd+Shift+P**) by typing `CodeQL`, many of them are also accessible through the interface, and via keyboard shortcuts.